1998 FA Cup final: Newcastle United

-Newcastle's FA Cup campaign began in the third round against fellow league side Everton.
+Newcastle's FA Cup campaign began in the third round against fellow Premier League side Everton.
 The only goal of the match came in the second half; John Beresford's right-wing cross beat the Everton defence and allowed John Barnes to hook the ball back from beyond the far post.
 Ian Rush forced the ball over the line, and in the process set a new goalscoring record – scoring 43 goals in the competition.
 Newcastle were drawn away to non-league Stevenage Borough in the fourth round.
 Alan Shearer on his return scored inside the first three minutes; he headed the ball into the net after good play from Keith Gillespie.
 Giuliano Grazioli equalised for the home side and they held on for a replay at St James' Park.

 In the rematch, Shearer scored both goals against Stevenage Borough.
 His manager Kenny Dalglish was irritated at the lack of courtesy his opponents had shown, and said afterwards: "Off the pitch they have a lot to learn about manners.
 If they were a Premier League club they would probably have been done for bringing the game into disrepute."
 A 1–0 win in the fifth round at home to Tranmere Rovers was followed by a quarter-final draw against Barnsley, who had knocked out competition favourites Manchester United.
 Newcastle advanced to the semi-finals after a 3–1 win and at Old Trafford, Shearer scored the winner against Sheffield United.